Trash and Recycling Receptacles

 Baseline

-- Consider the location and physical needs of waste management areas to minimize their effect on open spaces.
+- Locate receptacles for household recyclables in easily accessible areas for residents.
+[CCG] Consider the location and physical needs of waste management areas to minimize their effect on open spaces.

-- Locate powder-coated or painted steel trash receptacles next to entryways, along walkways and plazas, play areas, and exterior gathering spaces.
+- Locate powder-coated or painted steel receptacles for pedestrian litter along walkways and plazas, play areas, and exterior gathering spaces.
 [WM]

 - Anchor receptacles to a concrete footing with no cable or chain attachments.